WRFan/jailbreak10.3.3/README.md

 	/private/var/db/com.apple.xpc.launchd/disabled.plist

 Check:

 	https://github.com/WRFan/jailbreak10.3.3/blob/main/private/var/db/com.apple.xpc.launchd/disabled.plist

 you must reboot the system right after changing this file to make changes permanent, because preferences are cached by:

 	/System/Library/LaunchDaemons/com.apple.cfprefsd.xpc.daemon.plist

-so your changes will simply be overwritten, or you need to kill "cfprefsd".
+so your changes will simply be overwritten at some point.
+Also, when I say "reboot" I mean type:

+	reboot

+into ssh, don't use the iPhone buttons to switch the iPhone off/on, because iOS will write cached settings to disk before turning itself on, and we want to prevent that.

+Alternatively, you can also kill "cfprefsd".
 Check for an example:

 	https://github.com/SongXiaoXi/sockH3lix/blob/master/sockH3lix/jailbreak.mm